2017

 This work introduces PowerChop, a novel technique that leverages the unique capabilities of HW/SW co-designed hybrid processors to enact unit-level power management at the application phase level.
 PowerChop adds two small additional hardware units to facilitate phase identification and triggering different power states, enabling the software layer to cheaply track, predict and take advantage of varying unit criticality across application phases by powering gating units that are not needed for performant execution.
 Through detailed experimentation, we find that PowerChop significantly decreases power consumption, reducing the leakage power of a hybrid server processor by 9% on average (up to 33%) and a hybrid mobile processor by 19% (up to 40%) while introducing just 2% slowdown.

-Input responsiveness: using canary inputs to dynamically steer approximation Inproceedings
+Input responsiveness: using canary inputs to dynamically steer approximation Proceedings Article

 In: Proceedings of the 37th ACM SIGPLAN Conference on Programming Language Design and Implementation, pp. 161–176, 2016.